View Exhibits by the NSU Archives

-Gypsy Week starts on September 29th 2014.
-During this week Northern State University celebrates the Hall of Fame inductees, sports reunions, 1964 class reunion, and the induction of a new Gypsy Queen and Marshal.
-To go along with these events, the Northern State University Archives and Special Collections celebrates the crowning our Gypsy Queen from 50 years ago: Mary Carlson, Gypsy Queen of 1964.
+During Homecoming, Northern State University celebrates the Hall of Fame inductees, sports reunions, 1964 class reunion, and the induction of a new Gypsy Queen and Marshal.
+To go along with these events, the Northern State University Archives and Special Collections celebrate the crowning of our Gypsy Queen from 50 years ago: Mary Carlson, Gypsy Queen of 1964.
 This online exhibit contains the entirety of Mary’s scrapbook from her year as Queen.
 To see the full physical exhibit please visit the Beulah Williams Library.

 Germans from Russia

 Visit our 2,200 square foot permanent exhibit on the campus of Northern State University in Aberdeen.
 Our physical displays chronical the journey to the plains of the South Dakota, tell the story of what life was like for the settlers and describe their influence on the region.
 While you’re here, you’ll also be able to listen to and view video footage of oral history interviews.